-Text and picture warnings must occupy 75 percent of the front and back of cigarette packaging.
-Manufacturers must print the six authorized warnings in rotation, changing the warning at intervals of 50,000 packs.
-Health warnings are not required on smokeless tobacco products.
-Misleading packaging and labeling, including terms such as “mild,” “medium,” and “light,” is prohibited.
+Effective September 23, 2016, one of six authorized text and picture warnings must occupy 75% of the front and back of cigarette packaging.
+Manufacturers must print the six warnings in rotation, changing the warning at intervals of 50,000 packs.
+The set of six warnings must be updated "every two years or at other intervals based on research."

 The law meets FCTC Art.
 11 and aligns with the FTC Art.
 11 Guidelines with respect to the size, content, placement, and rotation of health warnings on smoked tobacco product packaging.

 While Arts.
 33 and 34 of the Law on Tobacco Control require health warnings and labels on "tobacco products", Art.
 20 specifies that only packaging of "cigarettes" shall have warnings and labels.
 Ministry of Health Agreement No. 1067, which implements the Law on Tobacco Control, specifies the size and placement of health warnings and labels on "cigarette packs" and "cigarette cartons" only.
 In addition, the warnings authorized by Agreement No. 1067 are relevant to smoking only.
 Therefore the law appears not to require health warnings on smokeless tobacco products.